Cacti/documentation/Plugin-Hook-API-Ref.md

 ## poller\_output

 This hook was designed specifically for the boost plug-in.
 However, it has found new life in many plugins making them much faster now.
 What this hook allows you to do is intercept the contents of the `poller_output` table before the data is deleted.
 This allows for things like threshold checking and other interesting actions such as checking for up/down events and the like.
-Previously, plugins were reliant on using things like RRDtool fetch to perform these actions.
+Previously, plugins were reliant on using things like `rrdtool fetch` to perform these actions.
 Now they can leverage the pollers output directly.

 file | introduced | retired
 --- | :--- | :---